Pu-Anlai/base16-builder-python/README.rst

     # %%base16_template_end%%

 Both lines can feature arbitrary characters before the first two percentage signs.
-This is done to accomodate different commenting styles.
+This is so as to accomodate different commenting styles.
 Both lines need to end exactly as demonstrated above, however.
+The exception are "TEMPLATE_NAME" and "SUBTEMPLATE_NAME".
 Replace TEMPLATE_NAME with the name of the template you wish to insert, for example "gnome-terminal".
-Again, this must correspond to a folder in the templates directory.
+As stated above, this must correspond to a folder in the templates directory.
 Replace SUBTEMPLATE_NAME with the name of the subtemplate as it is defined at the top level of the template's config.yaml file (see `here <https://github.com/chriskempson/base16/blob/master/file.md>`_ for details), for example "default-256".
 If you omit the subtemplate name (don't omit "##" though), "default" is assumed.

 An example of an i3 config file prepared in such a way can be found `here <https://github.com/InspectorMustache/pybase16-builder/blob/master/tests/test_config>`_.